PRODUCT LINE RATIONALIZATION

 ENDNOTES/REFERENCES

-Ultimate Supply Chain and Lean Manufacturing Strategy for Low-Cost On-Demand
+Ultimate Supply Chain Management and Lean Production Strategy for Low-Cost

 2. Richard Koch, The 80/20 Principle; The Secret of Achieving More With